Terms & Conditions of Sales

 • The foreigner's mobile phone number and email address;

-• The date of arrival at the establishment and the expected date of departure.
+• The date of arrival at the establishment and the planned departure date.

 • Data relating to children under 15 years of age may appear on the record of an accompanying adult.